Pabau GO app

 What is an ADHD planner template?

 An ADHD planner template is a purposefully designed organizational document that scaffolds the planning and task-management process for individuals with ADHD.
-Unlike generic planners, an ADHD planner incorporates evidence-based design principles: Clear visual hierarchy, minimal cognitive clutter, explicit prompts for task initiation, and sections for capturing and prioritizing intrusive thoughts (often called “brain dumping”).
+Unlike generic planners, an ADHD planner is built around evidence-based design principles:

 How to use an ADHD planner template in clinical practice